 Based on data from the Centers for Disease Control and Prevention (CDC), the risk of dying as a direct result of a legally induced abortion is less than one per 100,000.
-The risk of dying in childbirth is less than one per 10,000 births.
+The risk of dying in childbirth is 18 per 100,000 births.